 If you’re looking to expand your garden area this year but feel as though there just isn’t enough space to make it happen, it’s time to think outside the box.
 The term “garden” doesn’t mean that it necessarily has to be in the ground.
 Adding vegetables to grow in pots for your spring and summer gardening plans can be a great way to grow more healthy food, even when your space is quite limited.

-The time is now to start thinking about and planning your garden.
+Growing your own vegetables doesn’t mean you have to have acres of land.
+There are many garden vegetables to grow in pots including tomatoes, beans, lettuce, kale, and potatoes.
 If you’re looking for some simple ideas to grow more vegetables easily and quickly, you aren’t going to want to miss these tips.

 Is growing vegetables in plastic containers safe?

 Using plastic containers to grow your vegetables is fine just as long as the plastic isn’t broken down, scratched up or too worn out.
 There are food-grade quality plastics out there that would be perfect for growing your vegetables in.

 And if you happen to just have some of them lying around your house, it’s a simple way to recycle and reuse those plastic items as well.

 Believe it or not, there are actually several benefits when it comes to container gardening for your upcoming food needs and wants.
 Not only does it provide you a contained space to easily take care of and maintain, but it also means that you’re not going to have to deal with any of the weeds that seem to just sprout out of the ground.

 Growing your vegetables in a container is a great way to add rich soil and nutrients to a small space so your vegetables can grow and thrive.